Please ensure Javascript is enabled for purposes of website accessibility

 The BulletShares ETFs mature on either December 15 or the last trading day of the year in the name of the fund, at which time the NAV of the fund is distributed to shareholders.

 Whichever funds you choose, when the first maturity in your ladder arrives, you can keep your bond ladder intact by reinvesting the redemption value into a new security at the top of the ladder.
-This will maintain your income stream—and if rates are rising, it will grow over time.
+This will maintain your income stream—and if market rates begin rising, it will grow over time.

 In the event you run into unexpected liquidity needs, the annual maturation of one-fifth (in a five-year ladder) of your bond holdings can help.

-And, should rates begin to fall, your portfolio holdings will grow in value because they’re paying above-market rates.
+And, should rates fall, your portfolio holdings will grow in value because they’re paying above-market rates.

 [author_ad]